scaliir/website/docs/managed.md

 ---
 # Sponsor

-You dont want to play with YAML or doing operating?
+You don't want to play with YAML or doing operating?
 Well, then get in [contact](contact.md).